-Usually a horse who enters and places that many successive years would at least be memorable but unfortunately for the Pilgarlic he was also running at the same time as the legendary Red Rum and after that he didn’t have a shot at being remembered.
+The 1977 Grand National rolled around and with jockey Richard Evans on board, The Pilgarlic had a good chance.
+Unfortunately, he was also running at the same time as the legendary Red Rum and after that, he didn’t have a shot at being remembered.

-In the 1980 Grand National on March 29th 1980, there was only four finishers.
 It was won by Ben Nevis, ridden by the American amateur rider Charlie Fenwick.
-Second was Rough and Tumble ridden by John Francome, third was The Pilgarlic and fourth was Stuart Royal.
+In second place was Rough and Tumble ridden by John Francome, third was The Pilgarlic and fourth was Stuart Royal.

-In fact the use of the term ‘The Pilgarlic’ is now used as a nickname in reference to competition entrants that always place but never win – kind of a ‘Always the bridesmaid never the bride’ situation.
+As he never actually won the race, ‘The Pilgarlic’ is now used as a nickname in reference to competition entrants that always place but never win.
+Kind of an ‘Always the bridesmaid never the bride’ situation.